 Equinor will engage with federal, state, and local agencies throughout the development, construction, operations, and decommissioning phases of the Project on surveys, permits and approvals, Project design and siting, and construction and operations compliance.
+The survey plans submitted to BOEM will be consistent with the ACP and all other communications plans.
 See Figure 3 for an overview of planned points of engagement with agencies.